-As is the case with every other product you buy, if you want quality then you have to pay a little more.
-J1’s top-end price may be off-putting for some, but if you have a little extra cash in your pocket then you may want to consider purchasing this luxury cannabis strain.
+As is the case with every other product you buy, if you want quality, then you have to pay more.
+Understandably, J1’s top-end price may be off-putting for some.
+However, if you have a little extra cash in your pocket, then you may want to consider purchasing this luxury cannabis strain.

 What Is the J1 Strain?

 J1, a.k.a.
-Jack One, is a sativa-dominant hybrid strain which is the offspring of the sativa Jack Herer and the hybrid Skunk No. 1, hence the name, J1.
-This strain is famous for its potent but clear-headed high, making it a great choice for cannabis smokers who like to ‘wake-and-bake.’
+Jack One, is a sativa-dominant hybrid strain.
+It is the offspring of the sativa Jack Herer and the hybrid Skunk No. 1, hence the name, J1.
+This hybrid is famous for its potent but clear-headed high.
+As a result, it is a popular choice among cannabis smokers who like to ‘wake-and-bake.’

 J1 Strain Grow Info

 Experienced J1 growers rate it as a moderately difficult plant to grow.
 Therefore, this strain is not one for the novice grower with little or no experience.